Martin H. Brinkley

 Biography

-Professor Brinkley’s research and writing interests involve the roles played by law and lawyers in the development of public institutions; the influence of ancient Greek, Roman and English common law principles and institutions on American law and government; and the development of professional and personal identity in younger lawyers.
+Professor Brinkley’s research and writing interests involve the roles played by law and lawyers in the development of public institutions; the influence of ancient Roman law and institutions, as well as English common law principles and institutions, on American law and government; the development of professional and personal identity in young lawyers; and various topics involving the interface between classical studies and law.

 Professor Brinkley is committed to the legal profession, his church, and the civic life of his native state.
 He has served on the boards of or acted as pro bono legal counsel to many nonprofit institutions.
 He has been Senior Warden, Junior Warden and a member of the Vestry of his home parish, Christ Episcopal Church in Raleigh.
-He currently serves as Chancellor of the Episcopal Diocese of North Carolina.
+He currently serves as Chancellor of the Episcopal Diocese of North Carolina and his third term on the Vestry at Christ Church.

 Professor Brinkley is an elected member of the American Law Institute and an Honorary Master of the Bench of the Honourable Society of the Middle Temple.
 In 2011-12, he was President of the 17,000-member North Carolina Bar Association.
 In 2017, he received the Association’s H. Brent McKnight Renaissance Lawyer Award, which recognizes “those North Carolina attorneys whose trustworthiness, respectful and courteous treatment of all people, enthusiasm for intellectual achievement and commitment to excellence in work, and service to the profession and community during a multi-faceted, accomplished life, inspire others.”
 In 2023, he received the North Caroliniana Society Award in acknowledgement of his “long and distinguished service in the encouragement, production, enhancement, promotion, and preservation of North Caroliniana.”